govindpal5101999/chat-application/README.md

 # Installation steps
-For setup this chat application follow the steps below:- 1.install xampp server
+For setup this chat application follow the steps below:- 1.Install xampp server
-2.after installing xampp server run this command in terminal sudo /opt/lampp/lampp start then xampp server will start(for ubuntu)
+2.After installing xampp server run this command in terminal sudo /opt/lampp/lampp start then xampp server will start(for ubuntu)
+3.Open localhost:8000/phpmyadmin
-3.open pgadmin in your browser by typing localhost:8000/phpmyadmin 4.download code from github and unzip it
+4.Download code from github and unzip it
-5.open to terminal in vscode one is for peer server and another is for nodejs 6.run peer server by typing peerjs --port 9000
+5.Run project in vscode and use two terminals one is for peer server and another for nodejs 6.Run peer server with peerjs --port 9000
-7.run nodejs server by typing npm run dev
+7.Run nodejs server with npm run dev
-8.open browser and type localhost:3000(current port)
+8.Open application in browser with localhost:3000(current port)

 # Output
 SignUp Page